anubhab-m02/Customer-Churn-Prediction/readme.md

 - Model architecture definition.
 - Training with early stopping and TensorBoard for monitoring.

+## Deployed Application
+You can access the deployed application at the following link: [Customer Attrition Analyzer](https://customer-attrition-analyzer.streamlit.app/)

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.